tonyalpskog/OpenHAB_Room_Flipper/README.md

-This is a OpenHAB android client.
+This is an **OpenHAB** android client.
 Please read a lot about the [OpenHAB](http://www.openhab.org/) server and settings before trying to understand how this app works.
 1. Setup a local server
 2. Read about OpenHAB items and sitemaps